 Short-term Care Quality

-One of this nursing home's more favorable category scores was in the area of short-term care.
-This turned out to be its second best category.
-In that category, we gave this facility a grade of B-.
-In determining our short-term care scores, we assess the nursing home's skilled nursing services, such as those performed by registered nurses, occupational therapists, physical therapists and other types of skilled professionals.
-Our objective is to devise a scale for sizing up the rehabilitation services of various nursing homes.
-Unfortunately, we found that this nursing home provided fewer registered nurse and physical therapist hours per resident than most other facilities.
-The tricky part is determining what bearing this had on the quality of care.
-The last datapoint we assessed in this area is the number of residents who eventually returned home from the facility.
-We found that just 5.8 percent of this facility's patients returned home.
+One of this nursing home's more favorable category scores came in the area of short-term care.
+This proved to be its second best category.
+In that area, we awarded this facility a grade of C. In calculating our short-term care ratings, we look at the nursing home's levels of highly skilled nursing, which includes registered nurses, physical therapists occupational therapists and other licensed professionals.
+This category is typically a meaningful measure of a nursing home's rehabilitation services.
+In this nursing home's case, we were surprised to learn that it actually provides less physical therapist and registered nurse hours per resident than most other nursing homes.
+It is important to determine whether this is adversely impacting the quality of care.
+Lastly, we considered the number of residents who who were able to eventually return home from the nursing home.
+We found that just 5.1 percent of this facility's patients returned home.
 At most facilities, closer to half of their patients are able to return home so this figure is below average.

 Long-term Care Quality

 The last area we analyzed is long-term care, which was this facility's weakest area.
 We gave this facility a grade of D in that area.
 When facilities receive this type of grade in long-term care it is a bad sign for patient care and it may indicate that the nursing home is not as well-staffed.
 In addition to considering the amount of care provided by nurses aids and other staff, we looked at the number of residents vaccinated against pneumonia.
 This facility vaccinated 88.62275 percent of its patients.
 This is significantly below what we expected.
 To our surprise, this facility was actually able to limit hospitalizations.
 With just 0.01 hospitalizations per one thousand long-term resident days, this nursing home had less hospitalizations than the majority of nursing homes.
 This is its best score in this category.